OpenTails/CRUMPET-Android/README.md

 LEDFLA - flame simulation
 LEDSTR - strobo

+and an Leds off command: LEDOFF

 OTHER COMMANDS-------
 VER - returns the firmware version number
 PING - returns OK
 SHUTDOWN - powers off the unit (will lose the connection!)
-BATT - returns Bn (n= 0,1,2,3,4 number of 'bars')
+BATT - returns Bn (n= 0,1,2,3,4 number of 'bars') USERMOVE and USERLEDS which deal with user created moves or LED patterns

 Also, commands are now case insensitive